ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     * `isLightOn` is the variable that will be printing.

-    It doesn’t matter where in the function you typed this as we’ll delete this later.
+    It doesn't matter where in the function you typed this as we'll delete this later.
 Right now we only want to know if the switch is correctly toggling our `isLightOn` variable.

-    Open up the **Event Log** tab by going to **View** in the top menu bar and selecting **Event Log**.
+    Open up the **Event Log** tab from the **View** menu in the top bar.
 Keep this open and press play.
 Interact with the switch.
-The Event Log should print  “true” or “false” every time you interact with the light switch.
+The Event Log should print `true` or `false` every time you interact with the light switch.
 You can delete the `print` statement now.

     Now the script needs to know what to do specifically when the switch is on, and when it is not.
 We need an if statement for this.
 In the `OnSwitchInteraction` function, after `isLightOn = not isLightOn` type: